 Sellers tag and price all of their own items.
-In order to keep the Five & Dime Kids Sale organized and easy-to-shop, we ask that all sellers’ tags are of a similar format.
-That said, we do take tags from other sales.
+In order to keep the 5 & Dime Kids Sale organized and easy-to-shop, we ask that all sellers’ tags are of a similar format.
+That said, we do take tags from most other sales.
 Email firstname.lastname@example.org to see if your seller code is available.

 - Card stock (see details on color choices below under “Making Tags”)